fenago/ansible-course/md/Lab_4.md

     state: started
 ```

-For now, we\'re keeping our role code really simple---however, you can
-see that the preceding tasks files are just like an Ansible playbook,
-except that they lack the play definition.
-As they do not come under a
-play, they are also at a lower indentation level than in a playbook, but
-apart from this difference, the code should look very familiar to you.
-In fact, this is part of the beauty of roles: as long as you pay
-attention to getting the indentation level right, you can more or less
-use the same code in a playbook or a role.

 Now, roles don\'t run by themselves---we have to create a playbook to
 call them, so let\'s write a simple playbook to call our newly created